sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kmod-libs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Libraries to handle kernel module loading and unloading
+Short desc    : Libraries to handle kernel module loading and unloading
 URL          : http://git.kernel.org/?p=utils/kernel/kmod/kmod.git;a=summary
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : The kmod-libs package provides runtime libraries for any application that
+Descript     : The kmod-libs package provides runtime libraries for any application that
              : wishes to load or unload Linux kernel modules from the running system.
 ```